gregrenard/hs/ConvNetJS/Day1-Demo1.md

 ```

-You can observe the training of the Network seems producing a better model for some type of shapes as the 'Check'.
+You can observe that some shapes (like the circle, or the check mark) are easier for the Network to model than others.

 ![alt tag](https://github.com/gregrenard/hs/blob/master/ConvNetJS/images/capture3.png)